VenueDriver/payment-driver/README.md

 (or you can run: ```npm run assets```)

+#### Install Node modules

+The Lambda code running in SAM Local will need to be able to access the project's dependencies in the `node_modules` folder.
+Create that and download those packages with:

+    npm install

 #### Start an HTTP server with SAM Local

 Use SAM Local for development: